karamalkaissy/GRIP-2025-Engineering-Supplement/README.md

 Hello!

-My name is Karam Alkaissy and this is my GitHub link for engineering in regards to GRIP 2025: Sustainable Development in Ho Chi Minh City :)
+My name is Karam Alkaissy and this is my GitHub link for engineering in regards to GRIP 2025: Sustainable Development in Ho Chi Minh City.

 I have included two items: